-The Cecropia Moth is perhaps one of the most magnificent of our native species.
+The Cecropia Moth is perhaps one of the most visually magnificent of our native species,

-We (the Owens) have always been moth appreciators, and are thrilled to see them getting more media exposure for their importance not only as bioindicators but as critical pollinators (see Brad's recent blog during Pollinator Week).
-Moths account for over 90% of the Lepidoptera class (only 10% are butterflies), and we've learned that moths pollinate at a faster rate than day-flying insects.
+The Owen family has always been moth appreciators and are thrilled to see them getting more media exposure for their importance not only as bioindicators but as critical pollinators (see Brad's Pollinator Week blog).
+Moths account for over 90% of the Lepidoptera class (12,000 moth species versus 825 butterfly species in North America!), and we've learned that moths pollinate at a faster rate than day-flying insects.
 They also work harder to get to nectar, visiting many plants that day-flying pollinators ignore.
 In addition to pollinating lesser-visited plants, they also feed from many of the same species that butterflies, bees and other daytime pollinators visit; this overlap in pollination could be critical at a time when we are observing major declines in pollinator populations.
 When we consider the massive population of moths combined with their speedy pollination skills and diverse plant selection, that’s quite the argument for planting to attract and feed moths!

-Below, we list 10 favorite native plants for supporting WNC moths, including both host plants and nectar-producing plants.
+Check out this list favorite native plants for supporting WNC moths, including both host plants and nectar-producing plants.
 For a much more extensive list of plants for moths, we highly recommend the book Gardening for Moths.

 Witch Hazel, Hamamelis Vernalis or Hamamelis Virginiana